Rangers vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 75 hits with 12 doubles, three triples, 20 home runs and 29 walks.
-He has driven in 50 runs with nine stolen bases.
+- Ohtani has recorded 77 hits with 13 doubles, three triples, 20 home runs and 32 walks.
+He has driven in 50 runs with 10 stolen bases.

-- Ohtani will look for his 10th straight game with a hit in this contest.
-During his last 10 outings he is hitting .415 with four doubles, a triple, five home runs, five walks and 12 RBI.
+- Ohtani has recorded a base hit in 10 straight games.
+During his last 10 outings he is hitting .487 with five doubles, a triple, five home runs, seven walks and 12 RBI.

 Ohtani Recent Games